p-sin/text2nca/README.md

        - using self_organising_systems for creating and training an NCA
        - input: name for npy-file and image for loss model
        - creates, saves and trains NCA

+The Notebook

+Works best in Google Collab and Walks you through the steps necessary to create your own NCAs.
+Have fun!

 # Setup

+setup.py is provided

 Requirements:
     See requirements.txt.

 External Ressources:
     If you don't have a webdriver you could download ChromeDriver at https://sites.google.com/chromium.org/driver/getting-started and put it in the same folder as the project.

-Since quite a few libraries, as well as dalle-mini, are required, we recommend using Google collab instead of your local environment.
+Since quite a few libraries, as well as dalle-mini, are required, we recommend using Google collab instead of your local environment(especially as a Windows User).
 We'll provide a Notebook for convenience.

 # Instructions on usage:

 appropriate input:
    - for dalle-mini can be any text

    - for webscraping
-        (a) single word (freestocktextures.py)
+        - (a) single word (freestocktextures.py)

-        (b) choosing from provided categories (dtextdataset.py)
+        - *(b) choosing from provided categories (dtextdataset.py)(not available)*

 settings:
-    - for provider:
+   - for provider: choosing between webscraping and dalle-mini

+   - for NCA: choosing one of the provided images to train NCA with